-From 22 to 23 February 2017, a transdisciplinary conference will take place at HIIG concerning the interplay of IoT and Trust.
-During this conference, nine scholars will discuss their current research, approaches, and findings with peers and hand-picked industry practitioners – such as experts from startups and incumbents such as Cisco Systems.
-The conference consists of three tracks that cover topics such as philosophical perspectives on trust and technologies and the necessities of regulation, trust in open collaboration communities, IoT networks and smart factory environments, and trust with regard to smart government.
-The concept of trust is analysed from a transdisciplinary perspective, using legal, economic, sociological and technological approaches.
-The conference aims to identify the challenges, opportunities, and limits of the adoption of the IoT in various fields, as an increasing number of IoT applications is being developed for consumers, the industry and public administration.
+From 22 to 23 February 2017, a transdisciplinary conference took place at HIIG concerning the interplay of IoT and Trust.
+During this conference, nine scholars discussed their current research, approaches, and findings with peers and hand-picked industry practitioners – such as experts from startups and incumbents such as Cisco Systems.
+The conference consisted of three tracks that covered topics such as philosophical perspectives on trust and technologies and the necessities of regulation, trust in open collaboration communities, IoT networks and smart factory environments, and trust with regard to smart government.
+The concept of trust has been analysed from a transdisciplinary perspective, using legal, economic, sociological and technological approaches.
+The conference aimed to identify the challenges, opportunities, and limits of the adoption of the IoT in various fields, as an increasing number of IoT applications is being developed for consumers, the industry and public administration.

 Wednesday, 22 February 2017